jboss-mobile/unified-push-helloworld/cordova/README.md

 System requirements
 -------------------

-What is needed for Android / iOS / Cordova : think of Cordova version / xcode version / Android SDK version needed
+What is needed for Cordova:

+The cordova comamnd line tooling is based on node.js so first you'll need to [install node](http://nodejs.org/download/)

-install cordova
+then you can install cordova by executing:
 ```
 npm install -g cordova
 ```